Steckschwein/steckschwein.github.io/content/software/index.md

 ![bios startup message](images/bios.png)

-At initial boot time, the ROM bank containing the BIOS is banked in at top memory.
-The BIOS provides the RESET vector, and initializes the hardware, such as the UART and the video chip.
+At initial boot time, the ROM bank containing the BIOS is banked in.
+The BIOS initializes the hardware, such as the UART and the video chip, and tries to load the steckOS loader executable (usually LOADER.PRG) from SD card and executes it.
+If that fails, the BIOS expects a PRG binary uploaded via XMODEM.
-Then, it checks for an SD card, tries to mount it and open the OS loader executable (usually LOADER.PRG).
-If this is successful, the OS loader is executed and loads the actual operating system "steckOS".
-On failure, the BIOS expects a binary uploaded via XMODEM.
+UART baud rate and the name of the steckOS loader executable can be configured and are stored in the RTC's NVRAM.

 # steckOS